RileyBurke/JQuery.Weather-Forecast-RB/README.md

 ## Installation

-To set up the plugin simply add an empty div with an id of open_weather to your html, along with the JavaScript/jQuery files in the following order:
+To set up the plugin simply add an empty div element with an id of open_weather to the body of your HTML file, along with the JavaScript/jQuery files in the following order:
 - The jQuery file.
 - lib_weather.js
 - jquery.weather-forecast-rb.js